vickidecastro/racial-disparities-education-US/README.md

 ## Summary
 We found that in all 4 states, Blacks/African-Americans consistently fell in the cluster with lower rates of HS graduation and lower mean test scores.
-In 3 of the 4 states, American Indians/Alaska Natives were also included in this cluster.
+In 3 of the 4 states (excl IL), American Indians/Alaska Natives were also included in this cluster.
+In all 4 states, Asians had higher mean test scores and high rates of HS graduation.
+In 3 of 4 states (excl.
+FL), this was also true for Whites.